Text Tool

 No. All calculations are performed directly in your browser.
 Your text is never uploaded to any server, ensuring 100% privacy and security.

-Why do I need to know characters without spaces?
+Why do I need to know standard spaces separately?

 How are sentences detected?